-The depiction of the elect residing in the bosom of Abraham is an essential theme in Romanesque sculpture and occurs as part of the large scale representations of Judgment at Moissac, Conques and Arles.
+The depiction of the elect residing in the bosom of Abraham is an essential theme in Romanesque sculpture and occurs as part of the large scale sculptural ensembles at Moissac, Conques and Arles.

 The parable of Lazarus and the Rich Man in Luke’s Gospel Chapter 16 is the only Biblical source for this vital component of the medieval conception of the eschatological scheme.

 It is represented in its most detailed version on the left hand side of the porch of the Cluniac abbey of Saint-Pierre-de-Moissac.
 The parable recounts the tale of a rich man who refused the crumbs of his table to a leprous beggar named Lazarus who is reduced to having his sores licked by a dog.
 Lazarus dies and is carried by angels into the bosom of Abraham.

 When the rich man dies he is buried and is sent to hell where he can see Lazarus far above.
 He calls out to Abraham to send Lazarus to him to assuage the pain of his torments.
 Abraham responds that the gulf between them is too wide and cannot be crossed.
 The rich man then beseeches Abraham to send Lazarus to plead on behalf of his brother so that they might be spared the pain of hell, but again Abraham refuses.

 There was a long exegetical tradition on the subject of the parable and each second Sunday after Pentecost it was selected as the Gospel passage when it was noted that Lazarus has been given a name because he appears in the Book of Life whereas the unnamed Rich Man does not.
 Furthermore, the dog who licks Lazarus’ leprous wounds is symbolic of the priestly caste.